 To fix the syntax errors, you need to either remove or correct the code which contains the error.
-For this, you need to have access to that file that has the problem.
+For this, you need to have access to the file that has the problem.
 You can use the File Transfer Protocol (FTP) client to access the source code.

 You can use FileZilla.
 Make sure to connect through Secure File Transfer Protocol (SFTP), which is more secure than FTP.
 In this way, the data you transfer is encrypted.

-You can find Host, Username, and Port in your hosting account & under the ‘FTP users’ option.
+You can find the Host, Username, and Port in your hosting account & under the ‘FTP users’ option.

-Open FTP client and log in.
+Open the FTP client and log in.
 After logging in, you will see folders like “wp-admin, wp-content, wp-includes” and other system files.

 If you have reached here, enable debugging in “wp-config.php” and know more about syntax errors in your web browser as discussed above.

 Debugging helps you in knowing the exact place where the error is.

 You have to add the snippet of code written down here in your wp-config.php file:

 define( 'WP_DEBUG', true );

 After saving your file, refresh the website, and you will see a string of text telling the error location with file, name, and line number.
 You can now fix all the syntax errors that you see.
 Disable debugging after fixing syntax errors because, in live websites, it is not recommended to turn on this feature.